ptubig/react-charting-matrix/README.md

 Very similar to NVD3, which heavily uses D3, but more stripped down.
 It promotes that "Rickshaw makes every effort to provide hep for common problems without obscuring anything underneath it", and it seems to be the case.
 There aren't really any docs other than follow the source code.
 The prerequisites is to know D3 intimately.

-I do prefer this so far to NVD3 because NVD3 has alot of configurations to "turn off" features, while Rickshaw doesn't build any features into its charts.
-You will need to opt-in into it.

 The dataset that Rickshaw expects is structured as: